kurienv/openedgeEmailValidation/README.md

 # openedgeEmailValidation
-Sample OpenEdge Code for Email Validation
+Sample OpenEdge Code for Email Validation in src folder